daronphang/programming-resources/architectures/data-systems/technologies/dynamo.md

 Dynamo does not focus on the problem of data integrity and security and is built for a trusted environment i.e. it is built for an infrastructure within a single administrative domain where all nodes are assumed to be trusted.

+### SLA

+A common approach in the industry for forming a performance oriented SLA is to describe it using average, median and expected variance.
+However, these metrics are not good enough if the goal is to build a system where **all customers** have a good experience, not just the majority.

+To address this issue, at Amazon, SLAs are expressed and measured at the **99.9th percentile** of the distribution.

+A typical SLA required of internal services that use Dynamo is that 99.9% of the read and write requests execute within 300ms.

 ## Architecture

 <table>